 John Hanlon was born in Malaya in 1949 to Chinese-European parents.
 He was raised in Kuala Lumpur and Singapore, before going to boarding school in Australia, and eventually settling in Auckland with his parents in the early sixties.

 Bruce then took these songs and managed to get John a recording contract on the Family Label.
 He was teamed up with arranger and keyboard player, Mike Harvey.
-The first single was released in late 1972 called "Old Fashioned Music"/"Mickey Mouse House".
+The first single released in late 1972 was called "Mickey Mouse House"/"Old Fashioned Music".
 This was closely followed in 1973 with his first album called "Floating".

 In 1973, along with Mike Harvey, John wrote a song called "Knowing".
 The song was entered into the Studio One Television contest, and, sung by Steve Gilpin, it took third place.